FoundatioFx/Foundatio.Lucene/docs/README.md

-# Foundatio.LuceneQuery Documentation
+# Foundatio.Lucene Documentation

-This folder contains the VitePress v2.0 documentation for Foundatio.LuceneQuery.
+This folder contains the VitePress v2.0 documentation for Foundatio.Lucene.

 ## Development